senalbulumulle/foil-ui/README.md

 ````

 ### FOIL-Layout
-FOIL-Layout is a DIV class that displays small buttons that can do anything with.
+FOIL-Layout is a DIV class that displays layouts that can do anything with.

 **To Get Started, call this div class:**